 Berkshire Hathaway to take Occidental shares instead of cash dividends

-HOUSTON, April 15 (Reuters) - Warren Buffett's Berkshire Hathaway Inc BRKa.N agreed to take Occidental Petroleum Corp OXY.N common shares in lieu of a first quarter cash dividend, helping relieve the strain on the trouble oil giant's balance sheet.
+HOUSTON, April 15 (Reuters) - Warren Buffett's Berkshire Hathaway Inc BRKa.N agreed to take Occidental Petroleum Corp OXY.N common shares in lieu of a first-quarter cash dividend, helping relieve the strain on the oil giant's balance sheet.

-However, Berkshire intends to immediately sell the shares, according to a regulatory filing on Wednesday.
-The sale would bring in less than $250 million at Occidental's current price. https://bit.ly/2VbgJUU)
+Berkshire can immediately sell the shares, according to a regulatory filing on Wednesday, but has not indicated its intent.
+A sale would bring in less than $230 million at Occidental's current price. https://bit.ly/2VbgJUU)

-The stock was off 8% at $13.67 in early trading on Wednesday and are trading 68% below where they sold at the start of the year.
-Occidental's market value is about $12.24 billion, a fraction of what it paid for Anadarko.
+The deal was a bet on rising shale oil prices months ahead of the worst price crash in decades, and saddled Occidental with a huge debt load at a time when there are few buyers for assets to offset the acquisition cost.

-A bet on rising shale oil prices, the deal came just months ahead of the worst oil-price crash in decades, leaving Occidental with a huge debt load and few buyers for assets it had hoped to sell to offset cost of the acquisition.
+Global fuel demand has fallen as much as 30 million barrels per day (bpd), or 30%, this year as efforts to fight the coronavirus pandemic have grounded aircraft, reduced vehicle usage and pushed economies worldwide toward recession.

 Last month, Occidental agreed to take three directors nominated by activist investor Carl Icahn, who had opposed the deal and urged Occidental to sell itself rather than buy Anadarko.

-(Reporting by Arathy S Nair in Bengaluru; Editing by Shounak Dasgupta and Marguerita Choy)
+(Reporting by Jennifer Hiller in Houston and Arathy S Nair in Bengaluru; Editing by Shounak Dasgupta, Marguerita Choy and Richard Chang)

 ((arathys.nair@thomsonreuters.com; +1 646 223 8780 (Extn 2726); Twitter: https://twitter.com/ArathySom))